 Top 8 Enrgossing Games Like "Dragon Age"

-What Games Are Like Dragon Age?
+What Games Are Similar to Dragon Age?

 Bioware is now a shadow of what it once was.
 But Dragon Age was one of the many franchises they brought to life.
 While the passion and brilliance exuded in the first game, the second game didn't find many takers, primarily because of how lackluster it felt.